OspreyX/graphkit/README.md

 #GraphKit

-a Wonderful Graph Data Store for Node.js
+A Wonderful Graph Data Store for Node.js.

 ##Installation